Our Research

 1. The Simple Living Survey

-The Simplicity Institute’s current multi-national research project is to provide the most extensive sociological examination of those individuals and communities around the world who are voluntarily embracing ‘post-consumerist’ lifestyles of reduced or restrained income and consumption.
+The Simplicity Institute is conducting a multi-national research project into ‘simpler ways’ of living.
+This research project provides the most extensive sociological examination of those individuals and communities around the world who are voluntarily embracing ‘post-consumerist’ lifestyles of reduced or restrained income and consumption.

-Furthermore, by developing an understanding of the challenges people face when embracing post-consumerist lifestyles, we will be better able to develop policy proposals for the purpose of facilitating the transition to a world of sustainable consumption.
+Furthermore, by developing an understanding of the challenges people face when embracing post-consumerist lifestyles, we will be better able to develop proposals and strategies for facilitating the transition to a world of sustainable consumption.

 Our primary method of data collection will be through an online survey.
 If you are someone who is voluntarily living a lifestyle of reduced or restrained income and consumption, then please fill out our short ‘simple living’ survey today (and go into the draw to win a collection of the finest literature on the theory and practice of simple living).
 It will only take a few minutes to fill out and you will be contributing to one of the most important research projects currently being undertaken in the world today.
 We need your help.